GNK48MAX/thegroceryofmax/README.md

-This is the base repository for sharing my files to my friend. welcome!
-But if you are intereted in the one of these files, just take it.
+This is the base repository for sharing my files to my friend. welcome!\n But if you are intereted in the one of these files, just take it.